 Running and expanding your business involves making meaningful and strategic decisions.
 To make the right one, it is essential to have a profound knowledge of your company’s sector and its characteristics.
 Thus, it is imperative to possess tools that allow you to acquire such information.
 One of such tools is market analysis.
 In this article, we will expand on what is market analysis and how to do it properly.

 Generally speaking, market analysis is a carefully prepared and conducted study of a given business field that presents all the required market intelligence.
-Gathered and analyzed data provides a basis for confident decision-making in brand expansion, market opportunity, market penetration, etc. To give a little bit more insight into what a market analysis can provide, below are listed some of the basic questions that a well-conducted study answer:
+Gathered and analyzed data provides a basis for confident decision-making in brand expansion, market opportunity, market penetration, etc. How to do a market analysis?
+To give a little bit more insight into what a market analysis can provide, below are listed some of the basic questions that a well-conducted study answer:

 - What are the estimated market value and the market structure?